 Along with devolved high needs funding and responsibility for alternative provision, existing protocols encourage schools to work together in partnership to improve behaviour, reduce exclusions, tackle persistent absence and to ensure children who are hard to place have appropriate provision.

-This protocol aims to ensure that decisions taken in order to secure school place for “hard to place children” are taken swiftly and based on data/information provided by the schools themselves.
+This protocol aims to ensure that decisions taken in order to secure school places for “hard to place children” are taken swiftly and based on data/information provided by the schools themselves (see appendix 2).

 Aims of the fair access protocol

 - Acknowledge the need of young people who are not on the roll of any school to be dealt with quickly and sympathetically.

 - Reduce the time that these children spend out of school.